Department of Chemical and Biological Engineering

 This course provides a solid foundation on instrumentation for measurements and controls.
 Topics include principles of sensing elements, noise sources and mitigation techniques, analog domain signal conditioning, analog to digital conversion, signal filtering in the frequency domain, statistical inferences of measurements, feedback controls, optimum control, and modern controller hardware programming.
 Students will design, fabricate, and test a complete instrumentation and control system related to biological engineering.
 Additional work will be required for graduate credit.
 Typically Offered: Fall.

-Carries no credit after BE 355 or CE 325.
+Carries no credit after CE 3250.
 The objective of this course is to provide a comprehensive understanding of the hydrologic processes associated with the environmental processes.
 Includes components of the hydrologic cycle, analysis of precipitation and run off, evapotranspiration, routing, peak flow, infiltration, soil and water relationships, snowmelt, and frequency analysis.
-(Spring only)
+Typically Offered: Spring.

 Examines the relationship between climate and water resources in the Northwest, including historical and potential changes, and comparisons with other US regions.
 Scientific literature is read and discussed.
 Quantitative tools are developed for modeling the process physics and conducting statistical analyses.
 Historical data are analyzed.
 Additional project components required for graduate credit.